supathdhitalGEO/FIMserv/README.md

 fm.DownloadHUC8(HUC)    #Like this it contains multiples functionality.
 ```
 Then there are a lot of different modules, call it to work.
 For reference to run, [Here (docs/code_usage.ipynb)](./docs/code_usage.ipynb) is the sample usuage of this code and different functionality.

+**Different HUC8 IDs, USGS gauge stations and flowline informations that might be require to further understand/running this framework can be found in this <a href="https://ualabama.maps.arcgis.com/apps/instant/basic/index.html?appid=88789b151b50430d8e840d573225b36b" target="_blank">ArcGIS Instant App</a>.**

 ### **Acknowledgements**
 <hr style="border: 1px solid black; margin: 0;">